crownstone/bluenet/docs/INSTALL.md

 Now if you call one of the scripts, with target `BLUE`,  e.g. `./firmware.sh run BLUE` it will compile config `BLUE` at `$BLUENET_CONFIG_DIR/BLUE/CMakeBuild.config` and upload it to `DEVICE1`.
 While calling `./firmware.sh run RED` will compile config `RED` at `$BLUENET_CONFIG_DIR/RED/CMakeBuild.config` and upload it to `DEVICE2`.

 And if you call `./firmware.sh run` it will compile the default config at `$BLUENET_CONFIG_DIR/CMakeBuild.config` and upload it to device `DEVICE2`.

+## Unit tests

+You can also run unit tests for host or the target board through:

+    ./firmware.sh --command=unit-test-host --target=test
+    ./firmware.sh --command=unit-test-nrf5 --target=test

+Set `TEST_TARGET=`nrf5` in your `CMakeBuild.config` file in `test` to actually run the unit tests.

 ## UART